 - Austria, Denmark, Finland, Ireland, Italy, Lichtenstein, Norway, Sweden, Switzerland, United Kingdom*, Belgium, Croatia, Czech Republic, Cyprus, Germany*, Greece*, Iceland, Luxembourg, Netherlands, Portugal, Slovenia, Spain*, Turkey, Bulgaria, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, FYR Macedonia.

 * Some partner universities, while having an Erasmus+ charter, are not eligible.
 List available upon request.

-- Destination : Denmark, Finland, Iceland, Ireland, Luxembourg, Sweden, United Kingdom, Liechtenstein, Norway
+- Destination: Denmark, Finland, Iceland, Ireland, Luxembourg, Liechtenstein, Norway, Sweden, United Kingdom

-- Destination : Austria, Belgium, Germany, Italy, Greece, Spain, Cyprus, Netherlands, Malta, Portuga
+- Destination: Austria, Belgium, Germany, Italy, Greece, Spain, Cyprus, Netherlands, Malta, Portugal

-- Destination : Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Serbia, Slovakia, Slovenia, Republic of North Macedonia, Turkey
+- Destination: Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, Republic of North Macedonia, Turkey

-- Kedge student, either on an academic exchange with a European university that has signed an Erasmus+ charter with our school, or undertaking a course of study in a European Union country;
+- Be a KEDGE student, either on an academic exchange with a European university that has signed an Erasmus+ charter with our school, or undertaking an internship in a European Union country;

-- Exchange visit lasting at least three months or on a traineeship lasting at least two months;
+- Go on an exchange visit lasting a minimum of three months or on an internship lasting at least two months;

 - Apprentices are eligible for this help.

-Kedge has an Erasmus+ budget set annually by the European Commission.
-Grants are awarded on the basis of the amount available.
-Kedge reserves the right to partly fund its students’ mobility.
+KEDGE has an Erasmus+ budget set annually by the European Commission.
+Grants are awarded according to the amount available.
+KEDGE reserves the right to partially finance the mobility of its students.